ByScripts/ByscriptsStaticEntityBundle/README.md

 # Byscripts Static Entity Bundle

-This bundle brings ParamConverter and FormType supports to Symfony 3 for the [StaticEntity library](https://github.com/ByScripts/ByscriptsStaticEntity).
+This bundle brings ParamConverter and FormType supports to Symfony 3 and Symfony 4 for the [StaticEntity library](https://github.com/ByScripts/ByscriptsStaticEntity).

 If you just need to use StaticEntity, and don't need the FormType and ParamConverter support, then this bundle is NOT required.

 You can use StaticEntity in your project like any other library.

-**This 4.x branch supports Symfony 3**
+**This 4.x branch supports Symfony 3 and Symfony 4**

 Use branch 3.x for SymfonyFrameworkBundle 3.x (Used by Symfony 2.4+)